If You Are In Need Of Dental Implants, Look No Further Than Gentle Dental In Edison, NJ!

 2. Osseointegration — Now the implant has to become a part of the jawbone.
 This process where the bone grows around the implant is called osseointegration, and it takes from three to six months.

 3. Abutment — Once the implant is firmly in the jaw, we attach a post, called an abutment, to it.
 Once placed, we allow the gums to heal for six additional weeks.

 4. Crown — When the gums are ready, we attach the false tooth, called a crown, to the abutment.
-The tooth is made from porcelain and matches the shape and color of the surrounding natural teeth.
+The tooth is made of porcelain and matches the shape and color of the surrounding natural teeth.
 No further recovery is necessary, and you’re good to go and enjoy your new tooth.

-People missing many teeth may not opt to have all the teeth replaced with implants.
+People missing many teeth may not opt to have all the teeth replaced with dental implants.
 In these cases, implants are still effective as anchors for partial or even full dentures.
 Strategically placed implants give dentures much more stability, enabling the wearer to eat different foods with much more confidence and comfort.

-If you have any questions about getting dental implants please feel free to give us a call at (732) 549-5660 or schedule a consultation appointment.
-We hope to be your practice of choice when looking for dental implants in Edison, NJ!
+If you have any questions about getting dental implants please feel free to give us a call at 732.549.5660 or schedule a consultation appointment.
+We hope to be your practice of choice when looking for dental implants in Edison, Piscataway Township, New Brunswick, Metuchen, or Woodbridge Township, NJ!